Finding the right care for your child is really important. Give yourself plenty of time to look in to different options

 The length of sessions can vary from 2 and a half to 4 hours and some offer full time childcare.

 An out of school club offers care and play for school aged children at times when the school is closed.
 Clubs are often based on school sites, although off-site clubs may collect children from local schools, either using transport or a 'walking bus'.

 Creches provides care for children while their parents or carers are occupied nearby.
 This care is offered in some colleges, shopping and leisure centres.

 A nanny is someone you employ to care for your children in your home.
 They can live with you or come to work daily.

-An au pair is someone who comes to live with you from another country to help take care of your children and do light housework for 25 hours a week.
-An au pair can live in the UK for up to 2 years.
+An au pair is usually a foreign student who comes to live with you from another country to help take care of your children and do light housework for 25 hours a week.

-Provides a meeting place for adults while their children play together and take part in activities.
-The groups provide an excellent support network.
+Parent and toddler groups provide a meeting place for adults while their children play together and take part in activities.